Experian Dispute - Credit Report Errors

 The Consumer Financial Protection Bureau (CFPB), the official U.S. federal government agency charged with protecting clients of financial institutions, has some sound advice for citizens who want to closely examine their credit reports.

-The CFPB categorizes errors on credit reports as follows:
+The CFPB categorizes errors on credit reports with Experian as follows:

 1. Identity Errors: A creditor may have reported your information incorrectly to the credit agency.
 For example, they may have misspelled your name, given an incorrect address, or failed to properly indicate your phone number.
 These types of errors are less damaging, but there is a type of identity error which can be more malignant: accounts that belong to another person have been reported as your accounts.
 This type of error could happen if someone shares a similar name or other information.
 Lastly, fraudulent accounts could fall under this category.

-2. Incorrect Account Status Reporting: The types of errors that can fall under this credit reporting error category include closed accounts reported with a status of "open," incorrect ownership versus authorized user status, incorrect payment, opening, or first delinquency dates, and duplicate debts or accounts.
+2. Incorrect Account Status Reporting by Experian: The types of errors that can fall under this credit reporting error category include closed accounts reported with a status of "open," incorrect ownership versus authorized user status, incorrect payment, opening, or first delinquency dates, and duplicate debts or accounts.
 All of these errors can negatively impact your credit score and should be disputed as soon as possible.

 4. Balance Problems: The fourth and final category of error as described by the CFPB is known as "balance problems."
 Simply put, these types of errors are either an incorrect current balance or an incorrect credit limit.
 Either type of error can put a serious dent in your credit score.